pranav-nagarajan/BLISS/README.md

 ![Source B01](/Pictures/bl_plot.png)

-Note that seven bins were used to create the folded profiles seen above.
+Note that 7 bins were used to create the folded profiles seen above.
 A practical lower limit on the bin width is provided by the sampling time of the input data, which is approximately 1 second in the example chosen for this write-up.

 ## Next Steps

 1. The logic for the generation of a six-digit code summarizing the ON-OFF comparison for a full cadence is present in the plotting script.
-However, the code generation takes too long to run.
+In the six-digit code, a 0 indicates that the detected signal is absent from the ON or OFF file, while a 1 indicates that the detected signal is present in the ON or OFF file.
+Currently, the code generation takes too long to run.
 For this optional process to be carried out, speed-up is necessary.

 2. Another useful feature would be the calculation of peak S/N ratio in the folded profile of a detected signal.
 This should be similar to the peak S/N ratio in the periodogram computed by `riptide` for the corresponding frequency channel.